-In transactions in which the Corporation transfers mortgage investments recognized on its statement of financial position, but retains either all or substantially all of the risks and rewards of the transferred mortgage investments.
+The Corporation enters into transactions whereby it transfers mortgage investments recognized on its statement of financial position, but retains either all or substantially all of the risks and rewards of the transferred mortgage investments.
 If all or substantially all risks and rewards are retained, then the transferred mortgage investments are not derecognized.